 Have you ever tried to give a speech?
 Well, unless you are a well-known public writer, the entire process may consume a good chunk of your time.
 Here, being prepared is the greatest rule.
-Avoid just writing a dull and boring speech that doesn’t capture the emotions and needs of the public.
-Create an amazing speech that will live throughout the minds of many generations.
+Avoid just writing a dull speech that doesn’t capture the emotions and needs of the public.
+Write a persuasive speech that will live throughout the minds of many generations.

-By now, you might have heard the all too famous Gettysburg address by the Abraham Lincoln.
+By now, you might have heard the all-too-famous Gettysburg Address by Abraham Lincoln.
 Well, he is not just one of the greatest United States presidents but also one top-notch speech writer.
 But it’s not so hard to be like Lincoln.
 Here, we have come up with some key tips that we could all use to become like him when it comes to how to write a persuasive speech.

 Each year, Congress is forced to listen to the Presidential speech through the State of the Union Address.
 It takes over an hour!
 Do you remember any of these speeches?
 Can they last the test of time?

 What you may fail to know is that after Lincoln’s speech in Gettysburg, Edward Everett delivered a close to two-hour oration that was around 13,607 words.
 So, which speech do we still sing as we fight for democracy and equality?
 While Lincoln’s speech was not long, it captured the key ideas and emotions within only minutes.
 Surprisingly, Lincoln’s speech took only two minutes and ten sentences to win the hearts of the people, and only 272 words!

 While it’s good for the President to acknowledge the dignitaries and state visitors present, it doesn’t always work for other speakers.
 Once they make this mistake, they end up losing their audience.
 Stick to the key issue and the people will give you all their attention.